Program Development

 The following are characteristics of a good program:

-Extensibility: this means that you so design the program so that you can add and remove an element from your program without disturbing the underlying structure of the program.
+• Extensibility: This means that you design the program so that you can add and remove an element from your program without disturbing the underlying structure of the program.

 Precautions in Program Development